Turkey Pita Sandwiches with Cranberry Salsa

 - I devoured the two pitas you see in this photo in nothing flat immediately after I finished taking the pictures!

-More Tasty Ideas with Leftover Turkey:
+More Ideas for Leftover Turkey:

 - 2 T + 1 tsp. mayo